Secure Boot on the i.MX6 – Part 2

 Here, in the second instalment of our 3-part series, we cover managing the hardware, the pitfalls of the secure boot process, and authentication.

-Secure Boot – Leveraging the Hardware
+Secure Boot on the i.MX6 – Leveraging the Hardware

 It’s a suite of hardware – you have secure storage, you have one-time storage, you have hardware-accelerated cryptography.

-Security algorithms can be hardware-accelerated which combine to make a speedy and secure boot process.
+Algorithms can be hardware-accelerated which combine to make a speedy and secure boot process.

 Part of it is the one-time fuses – these are specifically fuses.
 Once they’re blown, they cannot be unblown.
 And there are fuses which you can blow which prevent other fuses from being blown.
-So, once you’ve burned your key, you can then say that “This key is now burned, don’t allow any other fuses to be burned for the key.”
+Therefore, once you’ve burned your key, you can then say that “This key is now burned, don’t allow any other fuses to be burned for the key.”
 Your key hash is then permanent.

 Multiple keys can be combined into one key hash as well, so you can revoke a key if it has been compromised.

-Another function of this is the CPU internal bootloader, a static piece of code which has also been security tested.
+Another function of this is the CPU internal boot loader, a static piece of code which has also been security tested.
 So, using secure boot, you can establish a chain of security up to the operating system level.

 The whole process must be done properly.
 A processor configured to only boot securely will not boot unless it has an image that is signed properly.
 So, if you improperly burn your hash into the processor, it may result in a processor that can no longer run code as the burnt-in hash does not match the generated hash the code is signed against.
-I.e. this might result in a processor that is no longer usable.
+In other words, this might result in a processor that is no longer usable.

 Once you’ve told the processor to be secure, there is no way of loading unsecured code to it.
-It will only allow you to securely load from storage, such as SD or NAND flash, or other modes of loading software into the processor (USB image loading).
+It will only allow you to safely load from storage, such as SD or NAND flash, or other modes of loading software into the processor (USB image loading).

 Therefore, the process must be kept secured, the steps for preparing your hardware and the processor must be kept secure.
 You must also ensure that your bootloader are prepared for this as well.